Edexaal/nonarrate/COMMANDS.md

 **Notes:**

-If a *folder* is provided, No Narrate will operate on `.rpy` files located in subdirectories.
-If *errors.txt* file is provided, No Narrate will attempt to fix the errors mentioned in the file.
+- If a `folder` is provided, No Narrate will operate on `.rpy` files located in subdirectories.
+- If `errors.txt` file is provided, No Narrate will attempt to fix the errors mentioned in the file.
+- If `errors.txt` file is provided, **all options will be ignored!**

 **Examples:**